-Hurricane Florence Makes Landfall, Leaving Hundreds Of Residents Desperate For Rescue — VIDEO
+Hurricane Florence Has Made Landfall & Hundreds Are Desperate For Rescue

 Officials in North and South Carolina spent most of the past week urging residents in coastal towns to evacuate amid warnings of severe devastation due to Hurricane Florence, and while many were able to flee to safer ground, there were some who were unable — or unwilling — to leave.
 But in North Caroline Friday, Hurricane Florence made landfall, and intense storm surges have since left hundreds of people desperate for rescue, with some even reaching out for help on social media as a result of widespread power outages and unreliable cell reception.